 The primary criterion for transfer admission is the quality of your academic record.
 Other factors include the number of transfer credits, prerequisite coursework, type of completed courses, consistency of grades, and available space.
 Successful applicants are expected to have a 2.7 or higher minimum overall GPA in full-time academic college coursework across a range of disciplines, as well as recent enrollment with a 2.7 or higher minimum GPA in full-time academic coursework across a range of disciplines.
 However, meeting the minimum criteria is no guarantee of admission, since the university considers a variety of factors (including disciplinary and criminal history) in predicting the academic success of applicants and in making admission decisions.

-Prior to enrollment, all transfer applicants must have completed a college-level non-ESL composition course which fulfills the UMass Amherst writing requirement (exceptions may be made for students enrolled at foreign universities).
-All transfer students entering as juniors are also required to declare a major and then be admissible to that major in order to be accepted to UMass Amherst.
+All transfer students are required to declare a major and then be admissible to that major in order to be accepted to UMass Amherst.

-Priority consideration for admission is given to Massachusetts community college graduates who participate in the Joint Admissions or MassTransfer programs.
+Priority consideration for admission is given to Massachusetts community college graduates who participate in the MassTransfer program.

-If you complete an approved MassTransfer associate degree program with a 2.5 or higher cumulative GPA, and you are in good academic, financial, and disciplinary status at all previously attended colleges, you are guaranteed admission to UMass Amherst through MassTransfer .
+If you will complete an approved MassTransfer associate degree program before UMass Amherst enrollment with a 2.5 or higher cumulative GPA, and you are in good academic, financial, and disciplinary status at all previously attended colleges, you are guaranteed admission to UMass Amherst through MassTransfer .
 Students who are not in good academic, financial, and/or disciplinary status at all previously attended colleges and/or who have a criminal history may not be guaranteed MassTransfer benefits.

 Note: Some UMass Amherst majors may require a higher GPA and/or prerequisite coursework.
 For more information, look up your MassTransfer associate degree program and how it works with UMass Amherst majors.

-All applicants who are not native speakers of English are required to demonstrate their English language proficiency in one of the following ways:
+All applicants who are non-native speakers of English must demonstrate English language proficiency in one of the following ways:

 International students who are not U.S. citizens or permanent residents must submit the following as part of the application process:

 Enrolled degree-seeking students at UMass Boston, UMass Dartmouth, or UMass Lowell may apply to UMass Amherst under the Interchange Transfer program.
-To be eligible, you must have completed 12-15 full-time credits with a 2.5 or better cumulative grade point average, and be currently enrolled in 12-15 credit hours.
+To be eligible for general admission, you must have completed 12-15 full-time credits with a 2.5 or better cumulative grade point average, and be currently enrolled in 12-15 credit hours.
+Applicants in their first year of college study after high school graduation must submit an official final high school transcript and official SAT/ACT exam scores.
+Some majors are selective and require additional pre-requisite coursework and/or a higher GPA.
+Please see our selective majors webpage for more information.
 Students who are not in good academic, financial, and/or disciplinary status at all previously attended colleges and/or who have a criminal history may not be eligible for Interchange Transfer benefits.
-If you meet these eligibility requirements, no application fee is required.
+If you meet these eligibility requirements, you must apply through the Common Application, no application fee is required just request a fee waiver on the Common Application (select any reason listed) and the request will be reviewed by a staff member in the Undergraduate Admissions Office

 Note: Applicants from the Boston, Dartmouth, and Lowell campuses who are special non-degree students must apply as transfer students and, therefore, must submit all fees and other application materials.